-- Masters (HDFS NameNode, MapReduce JobTracker (HDP-1) or YARN ResourceManager (HDP-2), and HBase Master - Slaves (HDFS DataNodes, MapReduce TaskTrackers (HDP-1) or YARN NodeManagers (HDP-2), and the HBase RegionServers).
+- Masters (HDFS NameNode, MapReduce JobTracker (HDP-1) or YARN ResourceManager (HDP-2), and HBase Master - Slaves (the HBase RegionServers; HDFS DataNodes, MapReduce TaskTrackers in HDP-1; and YARN NodeManagers in HDP-2).
 The DataNodes, TaskTrackers/NodeManagers, and HBase RegionServers are co-located or co-deployed to optimize the locality of data that will be accessed frequently.

 Hortonworks recommends separating master and slave nodes because task/application workloads on the slave nodes should be isolated from the masters.
-(Slave nodes are frequently decommissioned for maintenance.)
+Slave nodes are frequently decommissioned for maintenance.

 For evaluation purposes, it is possible to deploy Hadoop on a single node, with all master and the slave processes reside on the same machine.
-However, it's more common to configure a small cluster of two nodes, with one node acting as master (running both NameNode and JobTracker/ResourceManager) and the other node acting as the slave (running DataNode and TaskTracker/NodeMangers).
-The smallest cluster can be deployed using a minimum of four machines (for evaluation purposes only), with one machine deploying all the master processes, and the other three co-deploying all the slave nodes (YARN NodeManagers, DataNodes, and RegionServers).
-Clusters of three or more machines typically use a single NameNode and JobTracker/ ResourceManager with all the other nodes as slave nodes.
+However, it's more common to configure a small cluster of two nodes, with one node acting as master (running both NameNode and JobTracker/ResourceManager) and the other node acting as the slave (running DataNode and TaskTracker/NodeManagers).

+The smallest cluster can be deployed using a minimum of four machines, with one machine deploying all the master processes, and the other three co-deploying all the slave nodes (YARN NodeManagers, DataNodes, and RegionServers).
+Clusters of three or more machines typically use a single NameNode and JobTracker/ResourceManager with all the other nodes as slave nodes.